Is your procurement process enabling infrastructure innovation? 4 key questions to ask

 It is beyond doubt that for innovative infrastructure to be procured, innovation needs to be incentivized in an enabling procurement ecosystem.
 This requires a mindset change, institutional cultural change, and the creation of avenues for this to be implemented.

-Supporting data capture and storage tools also need to be embraced.
+Supporting data capture and storage tools also needs to be embraced.
 We need to move away from an environment where bureaucracy stifles innovation, where built-in biases to innovation abound and where tools to identify, manage, filter, and adopt innovation are missing.

 Procurement innovation saves time and money.
 It also allows the construction of future-proof infrastructure that is safe, people and environmentally friendly, and where project risks are proactively mitigated.